NickSmithSoftware/NickSmithSoftware/README.md

 I enjoy competition, overly object oriented robust code, golfing, eSports, puzzles, and programming languages with good error logging.

-In my free time I like tinkering on PC's and printing random things with my 3D printer.
+In my free time I like building PC's and printing random things with my 3D printer.

-I enjoy starting new projects with new programming languages, libraries and frameworks.
+Occasionally I fish or hunt with my family.

+I love thrills even though I have a fear of heights so I try to visit theme parks as much as I can for the fantasy and entertainment.